 After Casa Fuster, we stopped to admire Casa Comalat, a fantastic work by Salvador Valeri i Pupurull, clearly influenced by the organic shapes that inspired Gaudi himself.
 In fact, as soon as we saw Casa Comalat I thought it was Gaudi’s work.
-But as a matter of fact, we were passing by artistic styles, religious symbols, separatist movements, riots, fights for independence.
+But as a matter of fact, we were passing by artistic styles, religious symbols, separatist movements, riots, and fights for independence.

 The tour introduces the most important figures that have contributed to making Barcelona so beautiful and one of a kind, and tourists can consciously wander the streets of the city and enjoy names of the likes of Josep Puig i Cadafalch and his beautiful creation Casa Amatller, commissioned by chocolatier Amatller, just beside Gaudí’s surreal Casa Batlló, architect Antoni Rovira i Rabassa and the already mentioned Salvador Valeri i Pupurull and Luis Domenech Montaner.

 I can’t stress enough the importance of visiting La Pedrera for anyone who heads to Barcelona and wants to learn more about Gaudi.

 Casa Milà is a house commissioned by entrepreneur Pere Milà and entirely designed by Gaudi, both the interiors and the exteriors.
 And you can easily see that as soon as you walk through the door.

-On the ground floor of La Pedrera, where Caixa Catalunya, that bought it in 1986, set up a museum to explain Gaudi’s genius, I found out that the artist used to find inspiration in Mother Nature elements: human body, trees, shells and anything easily available on planet earth.
+On the ground floor of La Pedrera, where Caixa Catalunya, which bought it in 1986, set up a museum to explain Gaudi’s genius, I found out that the artist used to find inspiration in Mother Nature elements: human body, trees, shells and anything easily available on planet earth.
 In fact, don’t the columns of Casa Battlò look like human bones?
 And don’t the balconies of the same building look like skulls?
-As far as I’m concerned, Gaudi’s nature-connection is enough for making me like him.
+As far as I’m concerned, Gaudi’s nature connection is enough for making me like him.